License GuideSOC 29-1243

 Read more

 Orthopedic surgeons must complete continuing education to renew their licenses.
-Requirements differ by state.
-Your board will specify how many hours you need and which topics are mandatory (typically ethics and state regulations).
-Check your state's board website for exact numbers and deadlines.
+Your state board sets the hour requirement and dictates which topics you must cover, typically ethics and state regulations.
+Check your specific state board's renewal rules for exact numbers and deadlines.

 Is This For You